 What was needed was a low-latency enterprise NoSQL database that provided extremely low administrative overhead and high stability.
 Initial attempts to use PostgreSQL did not meet the challenge.
 And while Cassandra was able to scale, it had operational management problems.
 That was when the Veramine team turned to Scylla, a real-time big data database.

 Veramine saw instant results from using Scylla.
 “We started using Scylla two years ago,” said Ness.
 “We fell in love with Scylla because it doesn’t crash and we don’t have to manage it.”
 Since Scylla is a feature-complete, drop-in replacement for Cassandra, the migration was quick and painless.
 “Our code didn’t change much going from Cassandra to Scylla.”

 According to Ness, a big benefit of Scylla is developer productivity.
 Scylla lets the team focus on business logic rather than on custom code around the datastore.
 Veramine’s Scylla clusters that are running in production are surprisingly small compared to Cassandra.

-Ness summed up Veramine’s Scylla journey: “Even if the performance were only as good as Cassandra, and in fact it’s much better, Scylla would still be a significant improvement due to its stability and lower administrative overhead.”
+Ness summed up Veramine’s Scylla journey: “Even if the performance were only as good as Apache Cassandra, and in fact it’s much better, Scylla would still be a significant improvement due to its stability and lower administrative overhead.”